JoarGunnarsson/WaveEquation/README.md

 ![Example](Images/ExamplePlot.gif)
 ## Additional Notes

-- The script provides an example of an initial velocity function (`v`) that you can modify to suit your specific needs.

-- The solver supports both Dirichlet and Neumann boundary conditions.
-You can specify these conditions in the script as needed.

-- Optional features, such as forcing a wave motion in the center of the domain and introducing an energy friction term, are demonstrated in the script and can be modified or disabled as required.
+- Optional features, such as forcing a wave motion on the edge of the domain, are demonstrated in the script and can be modified or disabled as required.